End Of Life

 End of Life

 Death is a difficult topic for everyone, but especially for children.
-With this list of books, you can feel prepared to talk about the emotions surrounding the end of life and answer questions to help ease the grief of children.
+With this booklist, you can feel prepared to talk about the emotions surrounding the end of life and answer questions to help ease the grief of children.

 Compiled by: